 There is nothing like a cup of hot coffee in the morning.
 For camping in a tent without electricity, use instant coffee.
 Just boil water in your titanium pot, pour in your cup, and mix.
 It certainly does the trick.
 Instant coffee has come a long way.

 Camp more comfortable with your coffee in the camper.
 If you want to keep the mess at bay, simply spend the extra bucks and get a Keurig K-Slim.
-We tried the traditional coffee pot and the one cup serving kind.
+We tried the traditional coffee pot and the one-cup serving kind.
 Both worked, but we got tired of wet coffee grounds in the garbage and down the sink.
 Coffee grounds are hard to get out of the tank.
-We splurged and bought the small Keurig and use k-cups.
+We splurged and bought the small Keurig and use K-cups.
 Yes, it’s a little more expensive, but it’s a nice luxury while camping.
 If you’re peeing in a bucket, drink the good stuff.

-In Camping Conclusion
+Camping Comfortable Conclusion

-Camping is meant to refresh and enjoy the outdoors, why not camp more comfortably?
+Camping is meant to refresh and enjoy the outdoors, so why not camp more comfortably?
 When you camp more comfortably, you’re likely to camp again.
 It’s not to cause stress or poison ivy on your butt.
 It’s a fact that trees help relieve stress and nurture the soul.
 Remember the great outdoors is good for the soul and mind alike.
-It’s those awesome sunsets, rainbows, thunderstorm clouds, and majestic scenery that attracts us to the wonderful creation God gave us to enjoy.
+It’s those awesome sunsets, rainbows, thunderstorm clouds, and majestic scenery that attract us to the wonderful creation God gave us to enjoy.

 By CT Copyright © 2021 Simplify Firefly.
 All Rights Reserved.